INTERVIEW:zena

 Q: ‘My Love Your Love’ began through improvisation.
 Do you remember the moment you realised the track had something special?

-Q:With TEMSGEN arriving on digital and vinyl via Brownswood, how do you imagine people experiencing this record?
+Q:With TEMESGEN arriving on digital and vinyl via Brownswood, how do you imagine people experiencing this record?

-Q: is there a type of venue or setting you feel ZENA would love to try/play in?
+Q: Is there a type of venue or setting you feel ZENA would love to play in?

-MENELEK: I don’t know, I mean I just want to take the music everywhere.
-There’s a lot of good venues.
+MENELIK: I don’t know, honestly I just want to take the music everywhere.
+There are so many great venues out there.

 Q: What’s the weirdest sound you’ve ever tried to build?

-MENELIK: we both know there’s a little bit in ‘Anchi Bale Gamé’.
-Its us on a voicemail just screaming but he’s going like ‘Wooo’, but it’s buried in there somewhere.
+MENELIK: We both know there’s a little moment in ‘Anchi Bale Gamé’ where it’s basically just us screaming into a voicemail.
+He’s going like, “Wooo,” but it’s buried really deep in the mix somewhere.

-YOHAN: in our first ever release which is a cover of a song ‘Anchi Bale Gamé’.
-Theres a sound you’ll hear it, it’s like ‘Woo Woo’ and that’s me and him doing that into a voice note and then we sent it to the laptop and just like dropped it in.
+YOHAN: On our first ever release, which was a cover of ‘Anchi Bale Gamé’, there’s this sound you can hear that goes “woo woo”, and that’s literally just me and him recording ourselves into a voice note.
+We sent it over to the laptop and dropped it straight into the track.

-I think we’re both into quite weird and quirky sounds in general.
+I think we’re both naturally drawn to weird and quirky sounds in general.

-YOHAN: People think ZENA is about an Ethio Jazz revival, but really ZENA is about showing the sides of Ethiopian music that they’re not familiar with from the perspective of young Londoners
+YOHAN: People think ZENA is about an Ethio-jazz revival, but really it’s about showing people the sides of Ethiopian music they might not be familiar with, all from the perspective of young Londoners.

 Q: One Ethiopian artist everyone should listen to?

-YOHAN: 1 Ethiopian artist I think everyone should know about is called Manalemosh Dibo.
-She is like the greatest singer I’ve ever heard in my life.
-She’s my favourite Ethiopian artist.
-I listen to her every single day.
-And no one knows her name. well, no one outside of Ethiopia knows her name, but she’s amazing.
+YOHAN: One Ethiopian artist I think everyone should know about is Manalemosh Dibo.
+She’s honestly one of the greatest singers I’ve ever heard in my life.
+She’s my favourite Ethiopian artist and I listen to her every single day.
+Outside of Ethiopia, not many people know her name, but she’s incredible.

 MENELIK: Alemayehu Eshete.
-He’s one of my favourite by far.
+He’s one of my favourites by far.

 Q: A song that reminds you of home?

-YOHAN: I’m going to say a song called Gonder by Manalemosh Dibo.
+YOHAN: I’m going to say ‘Gonder’ by Manalemosh Dibo.

-MENELIK: might have to be, like, it might just have to be a Tizita, like Nati Haile
+MENELIK: It might just have to be a tizita, maybe something by Nati Haile.

 Q: Studio session essentials?

-Q: one artist that you would love to collaborate with?
-Current and Past
+Q: One artist you’d love to collaborate with, current and past?

-Q: what are you guys listening to now that’s seeping into your work?
+Q: What are you listening to right now that’s seeping into your work?